Particle motions and gravitational waveforms in rotating black hole spacetimes of loop quantum gravity: The Gravitational wave from periodic orbits

 {where $\iota,\,\zeta$ denotes the inclination angle between the EMRI’s orbital angular momentum and the line of sight and the latitudinal angle between the pericenter and the line of nodes, as measured in the orbital plane, respectively.
 Such system has the same origin as the orbit system $(x, y, z)$, and the $Z$-axis points in the direction of the gravitational wave detector.
 The $(X-Y)$ plane is orthogonal to the $Z$-axis and coincides with the plane of the sky from the detector’s point of view, and the $X$-axis points toward the ascending node, the point at which the orbit cuts the plane from below \cite{Poisson:2014kt}.
 Then, by adopting $\bm{e}_{X}$ and $\bm{e}_{Y}$ as the vectorial basis in the transverse subspace, the gravitational wave polarizations, $h_{+}$ and $h_{\times}$, take the forms}

 {Inserting the expressions of $\bm{n}$ and $\bm{\lambda}$ in the detector-adapted coordinates

 within Eq. (\ref{GWpolar}), we have }

 In Fig. \ref{fig:BHGW2}, we present the influence of $\xi$ on the gravitational waveforms of the periodic orbits of the secondary object with the parameters given by the first column in Fig. \ref{fig:BHGW}.
 Here, we have considered an EMRI system that consists of a supermassive LQG black hole with mass $M=10^{7} M_{\odot}$ and a secondary object with mass $m=10M_{\odot}$.
 The other parameters have been set as $D_{L}=200$ Mpc, $\iota=\zeta=\pi/4$.
 Clearly,the figures convey information that is consistent with that presented in Fig. \ref{fig:BHGW}.
 For both black hole types, a larger value of $\xi$ leads to a more pronounced effect on the gravitational waveform.
-Moreover, waveforms generated closer to the event horizon exhibit sharper features.
 Notably, for type BH-II, the influence of $\xi$ is significantly more prominent compared to that for type BH-I.

 Our results show qualitatively similar $\xi$-dependent enhancements of gravitational wave amplitude as in Refs. \cite{Ahmed:2025shr,Yang:2024lmj} in the static case, but slightly different from results in Ref. \cite{Chen:2025aqh} at first sight, however, after rescaling the metric (\ref{eq:rmetric}) by multiplying the conformal factor $\sqrt{f(r)/g(r)}$ and taking the limit $a\rightarrow0$, we obtain same results as \cite{Chen:2025aqh}.